rainlanguage/rain-protocol/README.md

 As each `Trust` is dedicated to a specific project or event there are no admin or upgrade functions.
 Future versions of `Trust` will simply be picked up by new projects and events as they arise.

-The `Trust` has native integration with the `Prestige` membership system included as a git submodule.
+The `Trust` has native integration with the `Tier` membership system included as a git submodule.
 Any account that does not have a minimum membership status cannot receive the distributed token and so cannot participate.
 This allows additional requirements to be placed on the participants by the deployer of the trust.

 Any legal or regulatory requirements such as KYC/AML or securities law are the responsibility of the stakeholders.